BlockProgram/referral_waiting_list/README.md

 This way, everyone benefits from it over time.

 The system isn't complete because I don't check for real if the ref' link was registered with on a specific platform.
 I'm also using LocalStorage to save links which is obviously not okay for production.

+### How to run it

+Simply clone the repository and host it locally with your favorite extension like Live Server.